oussema-dev/video_annotation/README.md

 ### Increase/Decrease Speed
 - You can control the speed of video playback.
-- Use the "Increase Speed" button to speed up the video playback.
+- Use the "Increase Speed" button or "UP arrow" to speed up the video playback.
-- Use the "Decrease Speed" button to slow down the video playback.
+- Use the "Decrease Speed" button or "Down arrow" to slow down the video playback.

 ### Save Annotations to CSV
 - Click the "Save to CSV" button to save all annotations to a CSV file.